alex3dd/python-cmdwrapper/README.md

 ## Info

-CmdWrapper is a set of object oriented classes that can help DevOps/Linux engineers to wrap any Linux command and use it as a Python 3 method.
+CmdWrapper is a set of object oriented classes that can help you wrap any Linux command and use it as a Python 3 method.

-We are following the practices of sofware engineering to offer a Python module that is easy to use, extensible and fully compatible with the Python 3 standards (PEP8, pylint recommendations...).
+We are following the best practices of sofware engineering to offer a Python module that is easy to use, object oriented, extensible and fully compatible with the Python standards (PEP8, pylint recommendations...).

 ## Example
 ```